mlazdans/qnote/README.md

 There are two options for storing notes:

-- inside extension
+- Inside extension
-- outside extension in folder
+- Outside extension in folder

 Currently storing notes outside extension is more versatile and preffered way.
 This enables seaching notes and sharing with different computers using sharing mechanism like Dropbox, NFS, Windows / Samba share, etc. You can also use XNote++ folder.

 When modifying XNote++ notes (.xnote extension) these will be saved in more versatile JSON format (.qnote extension).

+If you are using internal storage then don't forget to export data before removing extension!

 # Popup windows